halilkocaoz/e-cinema/README.md

 ## Use cases

-* Movie service POST /movies > inserts new movie to MongoDB, and publishing the [MovieCreatedEvent](/src/ECinema.Movie/Application/Movies/Events/MovieCreatedEvent.cs).
+* Movie service **POST /movies** > inserts new movie to MongoDB, and publishing the [MovieCreatedEvent](/src/ECinema.Movie/Application/Movies/Events/MovieCreatedEvent.cs).
 MediatR handles the event and sends the new movie to RabbitMQ Queue.
-* Movie service PUT /movies/{id} > updates exist movie, and publishes the [MovieUpdatedEvent](/src/ECinema.Movie/Application/Movies/Events/MovieUpdatedEvent.cs).
+* Movie service **PUT /movies/{id}** > updates exist movie, and publishes the [MovieUpdatedEvent](/src/ECinema.Movie/Application/Movies/Events/MovieUpdatedEvent.cs).
 MediatR handles the event and sends the updated movie to RabbitMQ Queue.
-* Movie House service consumes the two queue and inform the movie houses.
+* **Movie House service** consumes the two queue and informs the movie houses.

 ![e-cinema](/assets/e-cinema.jpg)